-AREA FINDINGS WAYFINDING DISCUSSION / RE Destination Hierachy A list of key and secondary destinations, public facilities and surrounding destinations has been established for the Hervey Bay esplanade.
-The villages and major points of interest wi be highlighted as key destinations.
-Seconda caravan parks, and playgrounds as well as f destinations are located away from the Esp directed to from the Esplanade.
+AREA FINDINGS WAYFINDING DISCUSSION / RECOMMENDATIONS Destination Hierachy A list of key and secondary destinations, public facilities and surrounding destinations has been established for the Hervey Bay esplanade.
+The villages and major points of interest within each village should be highlighted as key destinations.
+Seconday destinations are parks, caravan parks, and playgrounds as well as facilities.
+Surrounding destinations are located away from the Esplanade but should be directed to from the Esplanade.
 Village Entry Thresholds There is no announcement at the threshold of each village.
 A village threshold marker announces that you are entering a new village which signifies progress and preparation for arrival at a destination.
-At each village threshold there should be a naming the village and key destinations tha village.
+At each village threshold there should be an identification marker naming the village and key destinations that visitors will find within that village.
 Pedestrian Links from Esplanade to surrounding destinations While some vehicular directional signs exist along the esplanade and there are some destination signs, we did not see very many pedestrian wayfinding devices such as maps or directional signs.
 Key pedestrian connections back to surrounding destinations such as the CBD are not clear or do not exist.
-Propose information signs with map, identi signs and distance markers with walking tir and decision pioints.
+Propose information signs with map, identification signs, directional signs and distance markers with walking times at key arrival locations and decision pioints.
 Distance Circulation paths and destinations along the Esplanade have no signage indicating distances and walking times to and from major points of interest.
-Propose local trail markers showing key dis to travel to key locations.
-Distances can als signage.
+Propose local trail markers showing key distances and time it takes to travel to key locations.
+Distances can also be added to information signage.
 Vehicle Directions Many key destinations do not have adequate vehicle directional signs from nearby major roads and consequently are not known or accessed.
-A vehicle directional signage system should decision points to direct drivers to these de additional street clutter.
+A vehicle directional signage system should be used judiciously at key decision points to direct drivers to these destinations while avoiding additional street clutter.
 Vehicle Directions There are a range of MUTCD guide and tourist signs that direct to major public services, destinations and recreation sites.
 There are also frequent signs used for advertising (including directions) around Hervey Bay.
 Many vehicle directional signs have been accumulated over time and are visually uncoordinated and cluttered.
-There is an opportunity to review a rational within each village should day destinations are parks, s facilities.
-Surrounding splanade but should be an identification marker hat visitors will find within that tification signs, directional times at key arrival locations listances and time it takes Iso be added to information alise cluttered MUTCD signs.
+There is an opportunity to review a rationalise cluttered MUTCD signs.